-In May of 2015, was hired as Chief of Police by the Mayor of the City of Sweetwater to bring much needed organizational and cultural change to the City of Sweetwater Police Department (SWPD) he inherited a department that had endured many years of hardship.
+In May of 2015, I was hired as Chief of Police by the Mayor of the City of Sweetwater to bring much needed organizational and cultural change to the City of Sweetwater Police Department (SWPD) I inherited a department that had endured many years of hardship.
 This hardship created a negative impact on the rank and file of the department.
-This culture had impacted morale, services, efficiency and the loss of trust from the community it serves.
+This culture had impacted morale, services, efficiency, and the loss of trust from the community it serves.
 The members within the department had lost its perspective on how to correct behavior or in the inverse positively re-enforce ethical behavior.

 In order to properly address these issues, I began a culture renewal project.
 I concentrated my efforts on the major organizational changes in order to raise the level of service the residents deserve.
 This including building a team with years of law enforcement expertise and credibility.
 This team would face difficult changes that needed to be implemented in order to re-energize and motivate the members within the police department.